 Once in the operating room, the surgeon refers to the personalized plan and guides the robot’s arm to take out the diseased body parts.
 Results of a study published in the journal Surgical Technology International has revealed that the Mako Robotic Surgery system has the capacity for accurate implant placements following a surgical plan.

 Moreover, the system gives surgeons feedback during the procedure.
 Much like a GPS when driving on the road, it helps the surgeons make necessary adjustments.
 The use of the robotic arm also lessens any irritation in the soft tissues post-surgery.

 Who can benefit from Mako Robotic Surgery in Brooksville?

 Any adult patient considering traditional joint replacement surgery may also benefit from Mako Robotic Surgery.
+We are pleased to serve patients who are searching for Mako Robotic procedures not only in Brooksville but also in Spring Hill, Weeki Wachee, or surrounding areas in and out of Hernando County.
 This system helps with the following procedures:

 - Partial knee replacement surgery

 - Hip replacement surgery

 The most ideal candidates who may need to undergo a Mako procedure are those with degenerative or traumatic damage to hip or knee joints.
 Most patients who undergo Mako surgery have these common characteristics:

 - They experience extreme knee or hip pain with movement and activity